wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 **Note:** For details, see _[[link to tagging topic on another page]]_.

-## Configuring How to Send Data to Wavefront
+## Configuring How to Send Metric Data to Wavefront

 Part of instrumenting an application framework is to specify how you want metrics and spans to be sent to Wavefront.
 The recommended way in most cases is to send data to a Wavefront proxy, which in turn forwards the data to the Wavefront service.
 An alternative is for your applications to send data directly to the Wavefront service.

-* If you choose to use a proxy, you will need to specify the proxy host, and the ports it listens to for metrics, histograms, and tracing data.
+* If you choose to use a proxy, you will need to specify the proxy host, and the ports it listens to for metrics, histograms, and trace data.
 * If you choose direct ingestion, you can optionally change the defaults for batching up the data to be sent.

 In either case, you can optionally tune performance by setting the frequency for flushing data to the Wavefront proxy or the Wavefront service.